-Being inactive in pregnancy can affect your health and your baby’s health.
-You are more likely to have more of the common complaints of pregnancy, such as tiredness, varicose veins and swollen feet, if you’re inactive.
+Being active during your pregnancy will improve yours and your baby’s health.
+You are less likely to suffer from common pregnancy complaints, such as tiredness, varicose veins and swollen feet, if you stay active.

-Research shows that walking to work (assuming you don’t work miles away!) is better for your mental wellbeing and less stressful than driving.
+Research shows that walking to work (assuming you don’t work miles away) is better for your mental health and less stressful than driving.

 - wear comfortable shoes

 - don’t walk during the hottest part of the day